ajschumacher/ajschumacher.github.io/20150530-practical_mergic_at_odsc/index.md

 -----

-In general it's just one problem.
-Broadly.
+In general it's just one problem, and if you work with data you have this problem.

 -----